Non-linear visco-elasto-plastic rheology of a viscous vertex model: Methods

 We use the framework from Ref.~\cite{Merkel2017} to decompose the overall tissue shear rate tensor $\tilde{v}_{\alpha\beta}$, i.e.\ the anisotropic part of the strain rate tensor, into contributions by cell shape changes and cell rearrangements:

 Here, $Q_{\alpha\beta}$ is a symmetric, traceless tensor that describes the average cell shape anisotropy, $\mathrm{D}Q_{\alpha\beta}/\mathrm{D}t$ is a co-rotational derivative of that tensor, and $R_{\alpha\beta}$ describes the shear rate contribution by T1 transitions and correlation effects.
-The latter arise from interactions between local rotation and area expansion with fluctuations in $Q_{\alpha\beta}$ \cite{Merkel2017}.
+These correlation effects arise from interactions between local rotation and area expansion with fluctuations in $Q_{\alpha\beta}$ \cite{Merkel2017}.

 Importantly, all quantities in Eq.~\eqref{eq:shear-decomposition} can be quantified in the simulations.
-Briefly, the overall shear rate $\tilde{v}_{\alpha\beta}$ corresponds to the changes imposed through the boundaries of the periodic box \cite{Merkel2014b}.
+Briefly, the overall shear rate $\tilde{v}_{\alpha\beta}$ corresponds to the global tissue deformation imposed through the boundaries of the periodic box \cite{Merkel2014b}.
 In this article, we have $\tilde{v}_{xx}=\dot{\gamma}$ and $\tilde{v}_{xy}=0$.
 Following Ref.~\cite{Merkel2017}, to quantify average cell shape $Q_{\alpha\beta}$, we first construct a triangulation of the cellular network that corresponds to its dual, where the triangle corners are the cell centers.
-The shape of each triangle is then characterized by a symmetric, traceless tensor, from which $Q_{\alpha\beta}$ is computed as their area-weighted average.
+The shape of each triangle is then characterized by a symmetric, traceless tensor, from which $Q_{\alpha\beta}$ is computed as their area-weighted average \footnote{Different definitions of cell shape are possible, e.g.\ definitions that explicitly depend on the polygonal shape of cells.
+Yet they usually relate to the triangle-based $Q_{\alpha\beta}$ through a unique non-linear relation, at least approximately.
+In other words, they contain the same information as the triangle-based $Q_{\alpha\beta}$.}.
 Finally, while $R_{\alpha\beta}$ can be computed explicitly from the triangulation \cite{Merkel2017}, here, we compute it using Eq.~\eqref{eq:shear-decomposition}.

 In this paper, we focus on pure shear deformation, and thus the $xx$ components of all symmetric, traceless tensors.
 To simplify notation, we set: $\tilde{v}\equiv \tilde{v}_{xx}\equiv \dot{\gamma}$, $Q\equiv Q_{xx}$, and $R\equiv R_{xx}$.